Conflux-Chain/conflux-documentation/docs/general/CONTRIBUTING/reward-guidelines.md

 ### Pull Requests Reward Guidelines

-Most of the times, pull requests rewards is determined by the content complexity and significance.
-Please refer to [rewards evaluation](#rewards-evaluation-and-examples) to see how the value will be determined.
+Reward values for pull requests are primarily determined by the complexity and significance of the content.
+Please refer to [rewards evaluation](#rewards-evaluation-and-examples) for more details on value determination..

-* If the originator of the pull request solves an issue they raised, they receive an extra 25% reward.
+* If the originator of the pull request solves an issue they raised, an additional reward of 25% is granted.
 * **Formatting**:
   * Fixing spelling or grammar errors: 16 FC.
   * Updating broken links: 16 FC.